 These small groups are not closed, and will change from meeting to meeting.
-We try to limit the groups to 4 people so that each person has the opportunity to share their reflection paper, should they have prepared one.
-As time-keeper, the leader will be responsible for moving the group through each reflection paper equally and respectfully, adhering to the one hour time window, as well as also be responsible for gently turning the discussion if it strays away from the guidelines.
+We limit the groups to 3-4 people (Online is 3, In Person is up to 4) so that each person has the opportunity to share their reflection paper, should they have prepared one.
+As time-keeper, the leader will be responsible for moving the group through each reflection paper equally and respectfully, adhering to the allotted time window (Online is 40 minutes, In Person is 60 minutes), as well as also be responsible for gently turning the discussion if it strays away from the guidelines.

-All attendees of the group should have already read the Coracle Community document, which describes the expectations of all attendees of Coracle Community Gatherings.
+All attendees of the group should have already read The Deeper Journey document, which describes the expectations of all attendees at these gatherings.
 Should you discover that someone in your group is not a safe person for other group members for whatever reason, please alert one of Coracle's leaders.